broothie/qst/README.md

 )
 ```

-Documentation for all available options can be found [here](https://pkg.go.dev/github.com/broothie/qst#Option).

 It can also be used to fire requests:

 ```go
 request, err := qst.Patch("https://breakfast.com/api", // Send PATCH request
     qst.BearerAuth("c0rNfl@k3s"),                      // Authorization header